wp-plugins/zedity/readme.txt

 * **Total Design Freedom**: Unprecedented flexibility and possibilities to create any desired content.
 With no more constraints, you're finally free to come up with what your creative ideas!

-* **Saves Your Time & Money**: You can finally create your content very quickly, completely hassle-free even by yourself without hiring developers and, so, saving money too!
+* **Saves Your Time & Money**: You can finally create your content by yourself without hiring developers and, so, saving money too!

 >Multiple Layout Responsive Design ([MLRD](http://zedity.com/plugin/wpfeatures)): an advanced and powerful Premium feature to take control directly on how your responsive content looks on different devices!